mrbuilder1961/ChatPatches/README.md

 - Will you make it for (older Minecraft version)?
   - Unless it's after 1.18.x, then probably not.
 Any older version would only be considered if it was requested across the board, because I don't have the time for that!
 - Will you make this for Forge or NeoForge?
-  - Yes, but it will take some time.
-I have a system that is in-development that would support Forge, but it's pretty complicated and hinges on a lot of other things.
-But keep an eye out, one day it will be ready!
+  - Yes, but it won't be ready for at least a few more months.
 - I found a bug/issue, what do I do?
   - First, make sure you're on the latest version of Chat Patches for your Minecraft version.
 If it doesn't go away, you can click on the Issues tab on this page, and if it hasn't been reported yet, you can create a new report!
 Make sure to fill out the entire thing as much as possible.